forestbiotech-lab/PHENO-old/README.md

 in the main directory.

-Once all dependencies by nodejs have been installed you can start the server in dev mode by running:
+Once all dependencies by nodejs have been installed you can start the server in dev mode by running, :
 ```bash
     DEBUG=brapi:* npm start
 ```